 - Note 1: The year indicated with a circle mark represents that in which students typically take the subject.
 The year with a double circle mark indicates the year in which students are highly recommended to take the subject.
 Students are allowed to take the subject in any year after that indicated with a circle or double circle mark.
-It is required to confirm the semester in which the subject is provided in the class schedule for liberal arts education subjects in the Students' Handbook because some subjects might be provided in different semester from that which is provided in this document. - Note 2: The credit for "Field Research in the English-speaking World" that is earned through such as a short-term study abroad and that for "Online English Seminar I," "Online English Seminar II," and "Online English Seminar III" that is earned through a self-study, are accepted as the credit for English required for graduation.
+It is required to confirm the semester in which the subject is provided in the class schedule for liberal arts education subjects in the Students' Handbook because some subjects might be provided in different semester from that which is provided in this document. - Note 2: The credit for "Online English Seminar I," "Online English Seminar II," and "Online English Seminar III" that is earned through a self-study, are accepted as the credit for English required for graduation.
 Achievement in a foreign language skill test and language training might be accepted as a credit.
-For further information, refer to the description regarding English subjects in the liberal arts education and the item "Credit based on Achievement in Foreign Language Skill Test" in the Students Handbook.
+For further information, refer to the description regarding English subjects in the liberal arts education and the item "Credit based on Achievement in Foreign Language Skill Test" in the Students Handbook. - Note 3: Area Courses are required to earn 4 credits or more for the natural science subjects and 4 credits or more for the human & social science subjects.